yetkinakyz/Li-Fi_V2V_STM32/README.md

-# STM32 Based V2V Serial Communication with Li-Fi Technology
+# STM32 Based V2V Wireless Serial Communication with Li-Fi Technology
 This project aims serial communication between two vehicles by using visible light spectrum.
 It is still in progress.

 I used two STM32F103C8T6 based development boards for communication.